timhawes/Bounce2/README.md

 # BOUNCE 2

-Debouncing library for Arduino and Wiring by Thomas Ouellet Fredericks with contributions from: Eric Lowry, Jim Schimpf, Tom Harkaway, Joachim Krüger and MrGradgrind.
+Debouncing library for Arduino and Wiring by Thomas Ouellet Fredericks with contributions from: Eric Lowry, Jim Schimpf, Tom Harkaway, Joachim Krüger, MrGradgrind and Tim Hawes.

 More about debouncing: http://en.wikipedia.org/wiki/Debounce#Contact_bounce